PrashantGyawali/CodeWrite/README.md

 1. **Edit**: Modify the code in the editor for HTML, CSS, and JavaScript.
 2. **Preview**: See your changes in real-time in the preview window.
 3. **Save**: Auto-save your project in localStorage for later use.
+4. **Download**: Download your files on computer to test or edit locally.

 ## Star and Contribute